Croatia national football team: FIFA ranking history

 The following is a chart of yearly averages of Croatia's FIFA World Ranking.
 Upon admission to FIFA in 1994, Croatia entered the World Ranking at 125th.
-Their debut World Cup campaign, during 1998, propelled Croatia to third place after the tournament, marking the fastest, most volatile ascension in FIFA ranking history.
-It held that rank until February 1999.
-During their first World Cup, Croatia reached its highest-ever Elo rating of 2,006 points on July 11, 1998.
-With an average Elo rating of 1,876 points, Croatia maintains the sixth-highest average rating in the world.
+Their debut World Cup campaign, during 1998, propelled Croatia to third place after the tournament, marking the fastest ascension in FIFA ranking history.
+It hit a then-record Elo rating of 2,006 points in July 1998 and maintained third place until February 1999.
+The national team recorded its highest Elo rating in June 2023 with 2,012 points.
+With an average Elo rating of 1,877 points, Croatia maintains the sixth-highest average rating in the world.
 They are one of three teams—along with Colombia and France—to be named FIFA Best Mover of the Year more than once, winning the award in 1994 and 1998.